atlanmod/NeoEMF/README.md

 ##Why should I use NeoEMF?

 NeoEMF is fully EMF compliant, that means there is no modification to do to use it with existing EMF based applications.
-Additionally NeoEMF is configurable to fit the best you needs (time performance, memory consumption).
+Additionally NeoEMF is configurable to fit the best your needs (time performance, memory consumption).